jupyter/accessibility/docs/funding/czi-grant-roadmap.md

 +++
 **Last updated on**: April 1, 2022
 +++
-📃 Read the [full EOSS grant proposal][Jupyter - CZI proposal submitted]
+📃 [Read more about the CZI-EOSS grant][Jupyter - CZI grant]
 ```

 ## What is this?

 Welcome!
-You've found your way to the public roadmap for Jupyter accessibility efforts that fall in scope of the [CZI EOSS grant Inclusive and Accessible Computing in the Jupyter Ecosystem][jupyter - czi proposal submitted].
+You've found your way to the public roadmap for Jupyter accessibility efforts that fall in scope of the [CZI EOSS grant Inclusive and Accessible Computing in the Jupyter Ecosystem][jupyter - czi grant].

 This roadmap's content is derived from:

-- [The original grant proposal][jupyter - czi proposal submitted]
+- [The original grant proposal][jupyter - czi grant]
 - The [jupyter-a11y-mgmt repository's planning issues](https://github.com/orgs/Quansight-Labs/projects/5/views/1)
 - The [JupyterLab accessibility project board](https://github.com/orgs/Quansight-Labs/projects/5/views/1)
 - Feedback from community members working on accessibility-related matters